lavafeld/magma-guide/docs/guide/network-measurements.md

 (where users from various networks and endpoints are testing the quality of their network connection by measuring the link latency, download speed, and upload speed) are not entirely benign as many individuals suspect.
-Instead, these types of network measurements can be considered as harmless or too a much lesser degree risky.
+Instead, these types of network measurements can be considered as harmless or to a much lesser degree risky.
 However such network measurements may be used to detect bandwidth throttling that can be used as a mechanism of Internet censorship.
 By slowing down the connection speed to a very low rate, Internet connectivity can